dbt-labs/docs.getdbt.com/website/blog/2022-07-05-date-trunc-sql-love-letter.md

 ---
 In general, data people prefer the more granular over the less granular.
 [Timestamps > dates](https://docs.getdbt.com/blog/when-backend-devs-spark-joy#signs-the-data-is-sparking-joy), daily data > weekly data, etc.; having data at a more granular level always allows you to zoom in.
 However, you’re likely looking at your data at a somewhat zoomed-out level—weekly, monthly, or even yearly.
 To do that, you’re going to need a handy dandy function that helps you round out date or time fields.

-The DATE_TRUNC function will truncate a date or time to the first instance for a given date part maintaining a date format.
+The DATE_TRUNC function will truncate a date or time to the first instance of a given date part.
 Wordy, wordy, wordy!
 What does this really mean?
-If you were to truncate ‘2021-12-13’ out to its month, it would return ‘2021-12-01’.
+If you were to truncate `2021-12-13` out to its month, it would return `2021-12-01` (the first day of the month).

 Using the DATE_TRUNC function, you can truncate to the weeks, months, years, or other date parts for a date or time field.
 This can make date/time fields easier to read, as well as help perform cleaner time-based analyses.